The call for applications for the Fall 2025 cohort is now open. The application deadline is Monday, 8 September, 2025.

 The Spark programme consists of two phases: a series of four half-day workshops (phase one) followed by a period of time in which a research topic can be explored with a team (phase two).

-Spark phase 1: Developing interdisciplinary research competences and finding research team members
+Spark phase one: Developing interdisciplinary research competences and finding research team members

-The first step in the learning journey – Spark phase 1 – comprises four half-day workshops that serve the dual purpose of interdisciplinary research competence development and of connecting researchers with one another as potential Spark collaborators.
-Participants enter Spark phase 1 with a couple of ‘unusual’ research interests that excite them and – while they may perhaps already have some team members in mind – they are open and keen to meet others within the Spark phase 1 training cohort and to explore developing a research idea together.
+The first step in the learning journey – Spark phase one – comprises four half-day workshops that serve the dual purpose of interdisciplinary research competence development and of connecting researchers with one another as potential Spark collaborators.
+Participants enter Spark phase one with a couple of ‘unusual’ research interests that excite them and – while they may perhaps already have some team members in mind – they are open and keen to meet others within the Spark training cohort and explore developing a research idea together.
 The idea emerges within and through the interdisciplinary collaboration, rather than being the starting point.

-Participation in these workshops is a mandatory step in the Spark grant process for at least two members of an eventual Spark team; the rest of the team is not required to take the workshops.
-The workshops for the Spring 2025 cohort will take place at CUCo’s Nest at the Utrecht Science Park from 13:00 – 17:00h CET on:
+Participation in these workshops is a mandatory step in the Spark granting process for at least two members of an eventual Spark team; the rest of the team is not required to take the workshops.
+The workshops for the fall 2025 cohort will take place at CUCo’s Nest at the Utrecht Science Park from 13:00 – 17:00h CET on:

 Registration

-Registering for entering Spark phase 1 can be done via completing the form above.
+Registering for Spark phase one can be done via completing the form above.
 CUCo strives for participation that offers diversity in terms of disciplinary, epistemological and institutional backgrounds, gender and career stage.

 Eligibility criteria